-ChallengeA large health IT company sought Manifold's help to build a fully HIPAA compliant cloud environment for a new data science initiative working with large amounts of PHI collected over several years.
+ChallengeA public health IT company sought Manifold's help to build a fully HIPAA compliant cloud environment for a new data science initiative working with large amounts of PHI collected over several years.

 Within seven weeks, our client had a HIPAA-compliant data science environment in the cloud, built from scratch, that passed multiple rounds of security review.